Digestive Issues in Skinny Pigs!

 Diet Dos and Don'ts

 A fiber-rich diet is the cornerstone of digestive health for skinny pigs.
 Timothy hay should be the mainstay of their diet, supplemented with fresh vegetables high in Vitamin C, like bell peppers and leafy greens.
+A daily Vitamin C treat is necessary to keep their intake at the right level.
 Fruits should be offered sparingly as treats due to their high sugar content.
 It's also wise to introduce new foods gradually to avoid upsetting their stomach.

 Exercise and Enrichment